ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 - Consists of clear defined stages
 - Phases completed in a linear process, one after the other
 - Straightforward to manage
-- The lifecyle is well documented and easy to follow
+- The lifecycle is well documented and easy to follow

 ### The Cons:
 - Inflexible to changing requirements
 - Excludes the client
-- Working software not produced until late in the lifecyle
+- Working software not produced until late in the lifecycle
-- Hard to idenfity and measure progress within each stage
+- Hard to identify and measure progress within each stage
-- Testing occurs near the end of the lifecyle
+- Testing occurs near the end of the lifecycle

 ### The Agile methods